matthewbstokes-zz/freshbuntu/README.md

 freshBuntu
 ==========

-What to do when you have a fresh install of Ubuntu 12.04
+What to do when you have a fresh install of Ubuntu 12.04.

 Instructions
 =============
+You may be prompted multiple times to enter your root password during the install.
+It is recommended that before you run the install script you remote the sudo password prompt via `sudo visudo` and changing line (25):

+`%sudo ALL=(ALL) ALL`

+to

+`%sudo ALL=(ALL) NOPASSWD: ALL`

-Download or clone the repo and run the script `./freshBuntu_install.sh`
+Next, download or clone the repo and run the script: `./freshBuntu_install.sh`.
 Packages Included
 =============
-Feel free to add/modify this script and add any of your own packages as you see fit.
-Currently the following packages will be installed:
+Feel free to fork and add your own packages to this script.
+Currently the following will be installed:

-* Google Chrome
-* SSH Client
-* SSH Server
-* Git
+* DropBox
 * Filezilla
-* DropBox
 * Gimp
+* Git
+* Google Chrome
+* Heroku
+* Makerware
-* VLC
+* Pgadmin3
 * Pip
-* Virtualenv (set to ~/.virtualenvs)
-* Virtualenvwrapper
 * Postgres
-* Makerware
-* Pgadmin3
 * PrivateInternetAccess
-* Heroku
 * Python-dev
+* SSH Client
+* SSH Server
+* Tree
+* VirtualBox
+* Virtualenv (set to ~/.virtualenvs)
+* Virtualenvwrapper
+* VLC
 * Wireshark
-* VirtualBox
-* Tree

 Configurations
 ==============
+Additional to installing packages the following configuration settings will be modified:

 * Disabled SSH password login for added security.
 Requires id_rsa.pub of remote pcs to be in authenticated_keys
 * More userful bashrc prompt
-* Git prompts to config with your name and email
 * Bash aliases for get, and back
 * .vimrc file as provided
 * Disabled guest session
+* Git prompts to config with your name and email

 Upon Completion
 =============
-Upon the scripts completion your id_rsa.pub key should be copied to your xclip board.
+Upon the scripts completion your id_rsa.pub key should be copied to your xclipboard.
 You should go into github and paste this into your ssh keys section.